 Yellowfin is usually sold as whole frozen fish to international markets, mainly in Asia, with larger fish being loined.
 A small amount is also exported as chilled fresh fish.

 Handline: sold fresh or frozen to domestic and international markets.

-The target eligibility date for these fisheries is November 2009.
+The target eligibility date for this fishery is the date of certification.

 The MSC ecolabel can only be applied to product from certified fisheries.
 The MSC program does allow, in certain circumstances and within strict traceability requirements, the MSC ecolabel to be applied following certification to product caught before the actual date of certification.
 The target eligibility date therefore represents the date from which products may become eligible to carry the MSC ecolabel, however they cannot be sold until and if the fishery is certified.
 The actual eligibility date will be determined if the fishery is certified to the MSC standard.

 Sourcing from this fishery

 Full details on the conditions and risks associated with sourcing under MSC assessment fish.

 The tonnages (2007) for the Maldives pole & line and handline tuna fisheries are as follows:

 |Yellowfin tuna||13,243 MT||7,418|